rodercode/Library/README.md

     - Select "Add" and then choose "Existing Item..."
     - Navigate to the location of the missing files in the cloned repository and add them to the project.

+4. Database Setup:
+   Make sure your MySQL Server is properly configured and running.
+The application assumes you have a working MySQL database set up for user account storage and book collection management. all the SQL queries required to build libraryDB and it's content are inside the SQL folder.

-4. Run and build the project
+6. Run and build the project